-If you are about to purchase your very first piece of home gym equipment, there’s no doubt that it’s an exciting time for you.
+If you’re about to purchase your very first piece of home gym equipment, there’s no doubt you’re pretty excited.
 You may have some new goals in place and are antsy to get started on your new program.
 But first, the decision: recumbent vs. upright bike?
 Which one is right for you?
-Which will get you in shape the fastest?
+Will one get you in shape faster than the other?
 Which will be easiest on your joints?

 These are just a few of the important questions that you will want to consider as you go about making this decision.
 Let’s give you some comparison details to help ensure you end up making the right purchase.

 |Calorie Burn||Moderate (400+ calories/hr.)||Moderate to High (500+ calories/hr.)|

 |Muscles Worked||Quads, Hamstrings, Glutes, Calves||Quads, Hamstrings, Glutes, Calves, Erector Spinea, Core, Shoulders, Triceps, Forearms|

 |Ability To Progress||Moderate||Moderate|